 Neurons at rest

-However, semipermeability is not the only solution, as the potassium ions inside the cell (K+) are always higher in number than the sodium ions (Na+), while the sodium ions outside the cell membrane (Na+) are always more than the potassium ions (K+).
-In order to ensure the necessary ion balance, the intensity levels in the nerve cell, has to be reverted.
+However, semi-permeability is not the only solution, as the potassium ions inside the cell (K+) are always higher in number than the sodium ions (Na+), while the sodium ions outside the cell membrane (Na+) are always more than the potassium ions (K+).
+In order to ensure the necessary ion balance, the intensity levels in the nerve cell have to be reverted.